 What the New Employment Rights Bill Means for Schools: Key Changes and Implications

-School leaders in England have a multitude of responsibilities, from maintaining high standards in teaching and learning to ensuring effective recruitment and staff retention.
-A new layer of complexity is set to arrive in the form of the government’s proposed Employment Rights Bill.
+School leaders in England have numerous responsibilities.
+They work to ensure high standards in teaching and learning while managing recruitment and staff retention effectively.
+A new challenge is arriving in the shape of the government’s proposed Employment Rights Bill.

-Described by the BBC as the “biggest upgrade to rights at work for a generation,” this Bill could have significant implications for school management, not least in how they hire, engage, and manage both permanent staff and supply or agency workers.
+Described by the BBC as the "biggest upgrade to rights at work for a generation," this Bill may significantly impact school management.
+It will likely change how they hire, engage, and manage both permanent staff and supply or agency workers.

-Below, we take a look at the Bill’s core provisions—drawing on insights from JMW’s recent blog on how these changes affect agency workers, the BBC’s coverage of key proposals, and the Government’s official updates.
-We also explore how school leadership teams and multi-academy trusts might prepare for and respond to these legislative developments.
+Below, we will examine the Bill’s core provisions.
+We will draw insights from JMW’s recent blog about how these changes affect agency workers.
+We will also reference the BBC’s coverage of key proposals and the Government’s official updates.
+Additionally, we will explore how school leadership teams and multi-academy trusts might prepare for and respond to these legislative developments.

 1. Zero-Hours Contracts and Agency Staff

-One of the most talked-about elements of the Employment Rights Bill is its overhaul of zero-hours contracts.
-Zero-hours staff, including some supply teachers and support staff, have traditionally found themselves in a precarious position—having to remain on standby but not always guaranteed a certain number of days or hours.
+One key aspect of the Employment Rights Bill is its overhaul of zero-hours contracts.
+For a long time, zero-hours staff, which includes some supply teachers and support staff, have been in a precarious position.
+They often must remain on standby but aren’t guaranteed a specific number of days or hours.

-• Guaranteed Hours: Under the Bill, there is a right for qualifying workers on zero-hours contracts to request a contract that reflects the actual hours they have regularly worked during a specified reference period (likely 12 weeks).
-Schools with supply staff who consistently work similar hours each week may find themselves needing to offer these staff members a contract that guarantees those hours.
+Guaranteed Hours: Under the Bill, qualifying workers on zero-hours contracts can request a contract reflecting the actual hours they have worked regularly during a specified reference period—likely 12 weeks.
+Schools with supply staff who consistently work similar hours each week may find a need to offer guaranteed-hour contracts.

-• Reasonable Notice and Cancellation Rights: Workers will also be entitled to “reasonable” notice of shifts and compensation if shifts are cancelled or curtailed at short notice.
-For schools, this means more careful planning around staff rotas—particularly for short-term or last-minute cover.
-If you typically make last-minute requests for supply staff, you may have to offer either notice or a form of compensation if your needs change.
+Reasonable Notice and Cancellation Rights: Workers will also be entitled to reasonable notice of shifts and compensation if shifts are cancelled or curtailed on short notice.
+Schools must carefully plan staff rotas, especially for short-term or last-minute cover.
+If you typically make last-minute requests for supply staff, you may need to offer notice or compensation if your needs change.

-• Application to Agency Workers: As JMW’s blog clarifies, the Bill extends these protections to agency workers, placing obligations on end hirers—in this context, the school or trust—rather than solely on the employment agency.
-With many schools relying on agencies for short-term cover or specialist roles, this shift could require more robust communication with agencies to avoid unexpected financial or logistical liabilities.
+Application to Agency Workers: As noted in JMW’s blog, the Bill extends these protections to agency workers.
+The obligations fall on end hirers—in this case, the school or trust—rather than solely the employment agency.
+Schools often rely on agencies for short-term cover or specialist roles.
+This shift will require more robust communication with agencies to avoid unexpected financial or logistical challenges.

 2. Unfair Dismissal from Day One

-According to the BBC, the Bill proposes removing the two-year qualifying period for unfair dismissal claims.
+According to the BBC, the Bill proposes to remove the two-year qualifying period for unfair dismissal claims.
 Instead, employees could claim unfair dismissal from their first day.
-However, there remains a nine-month probation period during which an employer can dismiss someone “more easily.”
+However, a nine-month probation period remains.
+During this time, an employer can dismiss someone "more easily."

-• More immediate and thorough performance management procedures for new starters.
-You may wish to review your probation policies and documentation to ensure clarity and consistency if you do need to dismiss a new employee.
+More immediate and thorough performance management procedures for new starters.
+Review your probation policies to ensure clarity and consistency if you need to dismiss a new employee.

-• The potential for increased dispute resolution or grievance processes within the first year of employment, given the immediate availability of unfair dismissal rights.
+The potential for increased dispute resolution or grievance processes during the first year of employment, given the immediate access to unfair dismissal rights.

 3. Flexible Working as the Default

-Flexible working requests have been part of UK employment law for some time, but the new Bill positions it as the “default.”
-Employees (including teachers and support staff) will be legally entitled to request flexible working from day one, and schools must demonstrate they have a robust and “reasonable” business reason for refusal.
+Flexible working requests have been part of UK employment law for some time.
+However, the new Bill positions it as the “default.”
+Employees, including teachers and support staff, will have the legal right to request flexible working from day one.
+Schools must demonstrate they have a robust and “reasonable” business reason for refusal.

-While not every role is easily adaptable to hybrid, remote or flexible schedules—particularly in education, where classroom presence is crucial—school leaders can:
+While not every role easily adapts to hybrid, remote, or flexible schedules—particularly in education, where classroom presence is crucial—school leaders can:

-• Set clear guidelines: Have a transparent process for evaluating flexible working requests based on operational feasibility and pupil outcomes.
+Set clear guidelines: Establish a transparent process for evaluating flexible working requests based on operational feasibility and student outcomes.

-• Plan staffing structures: Where certain roles (e.g., administrative, finance, or certain support duties) might allow partial flexible or hybrid work, you may want to explore these arrangements to remain an attractive employer.
+Plan staffing structures: Where certain roles (e.g., administrative, finance, or specific support duties) allow partial flexible or hybrid work, explore these arrangements to remain an attractive employer.

 4. Statutory Sick Pay (SSP) Changes

-Currently, employees only qualify for Statutory Sick Pay after three consecutive days of illness and must meet a minimum earnings threshold.
+Currently, employees only qualify for Statutory Sick Pay after three consecutive days of illness.
+They must also meet a minimum earnings threshold.
 Under the Bill:

-• Removal of the Lower Earnings Limit: Lower-paid workers (including part-time teaching assistants or lunchtime supervisors) will now be entitled to SSP, set at up to 80% of their weekly pay (or the current SSP rate, whichever is lower).
+Removal of the Lower Earnings Limit: Lower-paid workers, including part-time teaching assistants or lunchtime supervisors, will now qualify for SSP—set at up to 80% of their weekly pay (or the current SSP rate, whichever is lower).

-For budget-conscious school leaders, factoring in higher or more immediate sick pay costs will be vital.
-However, these changes could also reduce “presenteeism” (staff attending work while unwell) and might support a healthier working environment overall.
+For budget-conscious school leaders, factoring in higher or more immediate sick pay costs is vital.
+However, these changes could also reduce “presenteeism” (staff attending work while unwell) and support a healthier working environment overall.

 5. Fire-and-Rehire and Collective Redundancies

-While less common in the education sector, “fire-and-rehire” practices may occur if budget constraints prompt a school or trust to change terms and conditions.
-The Bill largely bans such practices in most circumstances, except where an organisation is at risk of insolvency.
+Although less common in the education sector, “fire-and-rehire” practices may occur if budget constraints compel a school or trust to change terms and conditions.
+The Bill largely bans such practices in most circumstances, except when an organization is at risk of insolvency.

 6. Parental and Bereavement Leave

-Under the new legislation, employees gain the right to unpaid parental and bereavement leave from day one.
-This is particularly relevant in the caring environment of schools, where many staff have families.
+The new legislation grants employees the right to unpaid parental and bereavement leave from day one.
+This change is particularly relevant in schools, where many staff members have families.

-• Practical Steps: Review absence policies to ensure they comply with the “day one” eligibility and to maintain consistent cover for classes when staff are on leave.
+Practical Steps: Review absence policies to ensure compliance with the “day one” eligibility for leave and maintain consistent class coverage when staff are on leave.

 7. The Importance of Compliance and Engagement

-As the Bill moves through Parliament, there is still scope for amendments.
-The Government’s own guidance emphasises that these reforms are intended to boost productivity, ensure fair conditions, and promote growth.
-However, some business groups remain concerned about costs and administration.
-School leaders might find themselves in a similar position if budgets are already tight and staff shortages are prevalent.
+As the Bill progresses through Parliament, there remains the potential for amendments.
+The Government’s guidance emphasizes that these reforms aim to boost productivity, ensure fair conditions, and promote growth.
+However, some business groups express concerns about costs and administration.
+School leaders may find themselves in a similar position if budgets are already tight and staff shortages are common.

 Key Steps for School Management

-1. Audit Existing Contracts: Identify which staff are on zero-hours or agency contracts.
-Consider whether some could be moved to guaranteed-hours contracts, particularly if they regularly work set hours.
+Audit Existing Contracts: Identify which staff members are on zero-hours or agency contracts.
+Consider moving those who work set hours to guaranteed-hours contracts.

-2. Update Policies: Ensure your staff handbook, recruitment policies, probation processes, and shift/cancellation policies reflect the new requirements.
+Update Policies: Ensure that your staff handbook, recruitment policies, probation processes, and shift/cancellation policies reflect the new requirements.

-3. Communicate with Agencies: If you frequently use agency supply staff, confirm how the new obligations around shift notifications, cancellations, and payment will be handled.
-Clarity here can prevent disputes and unexpected charges.
+Communicate with Agencies: If you frequently utilize agency supply staff, confirm how the new obligations regarding shift notifications, cancellations, and payments will be handled.
+Clarity here can prevent disputes and unexpected expenses.

-4. Plan Your Budget: Factor in potential increases in SSP and the possibility of paying staff for cancelled or curtailed shifts.
+Plan Your Budget: Factor in possible increases in SSP and the likelihood of compensating staff for cancelled or curtailed shifts.

-5. Monitor Legislation: The Bill is expected to become law by 2026, but details may evolve.
-Stay informed through reliable channels such as the Department for Education, local authority updates, or legal advisories.
+Monitor Legislation: The Bill is expected to become law by 2026.
+However, details may change.
+Stay informed through reliable channels, such as the Department for Education, local authority updates, or legal advisories.

 Conclusion

 The forthcoming Employment Rights Bill represents a substantial shift in the employment landscape.
-While some measures—such as giving staff more secure contracts and day-one rights to claim unfair dismissal—may initially appear daunting for school management, they also offer potential benefits in terms of improved staff morale, reduced turnover, and better work-life balance.
+While some measures, such as giving staff more secure contracts and day-one rights to claim unfair dismissal, may initially appear daunting for school management, they also bring potential benefits.
+These include improved staff morale, reduced turnover, and better work-life balance.

 References: